Richard-wv/stress_sighting_hypothesis/README.md

 - Images for user story and project header were created using ChatGPT to avoid potential ethical and licensing conflicts.

+---

 >## Acknowledgements
 - Code Institute Staff for their continuous support throughout my learning journey.
 - My Data Analytics learning cohort for moral support.
 - Family and friends for moral support and understanding during my learning journey.
 - Apple Music for assistance in providing 'focus fuel' throughout the project.
+- My cat, "Cersei" for reminding me to take regular coding breaks.

+---

+>## Closing Statement
+This capstone project has enhanced my technical and analytical skills, particularly in Power BI, hypothesis testing, and data storytelling.
+The project highlighted the importance of project working time estimations, as the data cleaning phase took considerably longer than I initially thought.
+It has also reinforced the importance of clear communication when presenting complex patterns to mixed audiences.

+While exploratory in nature, the project provides a foundation for further, more rigorous research into the intersection of societal stress, cultural influence, and reported anomalous phenomena.

+---